Vysus to inspect Well-Safe’s rig ahead of upcoming North Sea decom gigs

-The company reported on Wednesday that it has been hired to determine whether the rig is equipped to handle the decommissioning campaigns in compliance with industry standards.
+The company reported on Wednesday that it was hired to determine whether the rig could handle the decommissioning campaigns in compliance with industry standards.

 Liam Pirie, Business Development Manager for ModuSpec, stated: “We are delighted to have been awarded this scope of work by Well-Safe Solutions, as we recognise the importance of being a trusted partner considering this milestone for both the company and the rig on its maiden contract.”

 Optimised specifically for well decommissioning operations in the UK, the Well-Safe Guardian is an Earl & Wright 700 series mid-water semi-submersible unit.
 ModuSpec’s team will carry out the inspection of the Well-Safe Guardian semi-submersible prior to the rig being mobilised for its well plug and abandonment (P&A) contracts.

 As a reminder, Well-Safe secured two major contract wins earlier in 2021 for the Well-Safe Guardian.
 Due to this, the rig is set to decommission dozens of wells in the UKCS in 2022.
 The first multi-million-pound contract was awarded by Repsol Sinopec Resources for the decommissioning of 14 subsea wells in Hannay and Buchan fields off the UK.
 The second decommissioning contract for this rig is with CNR International for the decommissioning of up to 14 wells on the Banff and Kyle fields.

 Well-Safe acquired the rig in 2019 and the unit has undergone an extensive overhaul and modernisation project to reconfigure it exclusively for P&A scopes.